adekhovich/continual_defect_segmentation/README.md

---input_channels        number of input channels (default: 1) --hidden_channels       number of hidden channels of UNet (default: 16) --output_channels       number of outputchannels of UNet (default: 1)
+--input_channels        number of input channels (default: 1) --hidden_channels       number of hidden channels of UNet (default: 16) --output_channels       number of output channels of UNet (default: 1)

 --alpha_conv           fraction of importance to keep in conv layers (default: 0.95) --num_iters            number of pruning iterations (default: 1)